wintercms/docs/plugin-extending.md

 <a name="subscribing-to-events"></a>
 ### Subscribing to events

 The most common place to subscribe to an event is the `boot` method of a [Plugin registration file](registration#registration-methods).
-For example, when a user is first registered you might want to add them to a third party mailing list, this could be achieved by subscribing to a `rainlab.user.register` global event.
+For example, when a user is first registered you might want to add them to a third party mailing list, this could be achieved by subscribing to a `winter.user.register` global event.

     public function boot()
     {
-        Event::listen('rainlab.user.register', function ($user) {
+        Event::listen('winter.user.register', function ($user) {
             // Code to register $user->email to mailing list });
     }